The main food groups

 Food portion size

-You can find an interactive portion size guide, which includes photographs to show you the recommended portion sizes for different types of food, on the British Heart Foundation website.
+You can find an interactive portion size guide on the British Heart Foundation website.
+It shows you the recommended portion sizes for different types of food.

 Try to avoid feeding your child oversized portions.
 Start meals with small servings and then if your child is still hungry they will ask for more.
 If your child is full do not try to make them eat everything on their plate.
 You could also use smaller plates for younger children.